open/close all folders

 - There Will Be Brawl straddles the line of this and a a Darker and Edgier Parody of Nintendo games.
 It uses a pre-existing Massive Multiplayer Crossover established by the Super Smash Bros. franchise, and then constructs a world based around the end result of innocent and not-so-innocent characters fighting a purposeless war against each other for years.

-- The Final Fighting Fantasy Flash series on New Grounds does a good job at this.
-For the various Final Fantasy Characters, it starts off as what looks like a simple poorly written fan fic, but quickly grows the beard and becomes quite epic.
+- The Final Fighting Fantasy series does a good job at this.
+For the various Final Fantasy characters, it starts off as what looks like a simple poorly written fan fic, but quickly grows the beard and becomes quite epic.

 It turns out that the legendary weapons of the games where created by the ancients as a way of manipulating the game's protagonists into defeating the forces of evil, and thus restoring balance, however, after evil was defeated, the good guys can't stay around any longer, because they would tip the balance to far towards the light, so, the weapons transport them to another world, where they all meet each other, and (because of the influence the weapons have on their mind) convince them that the characters from the other games are evil, and thus they're forced into a fight to the death.
 The different characters named "Cid" that appear in every game is actually the same guy, manipulating things from behind the scenes.
 Unfortunately, Final Fighting Fantasy has been left unfinished